Haleshot/Signal_Image_Processing/README.md

 This repository contains various programs related to Signal and Image Processing.
 These programs cover a range of topics such as LPF, HPF, Downsampling, Upsampling, Thresholding, Negative of an Image, and Blurring.
 The programs are implemented using Python and commonly used libraries like OpenCV and Pandas.

-Apologies for the confusion.
-Here's the tabular format with the specified columns, where the Program title is displayed without the "GitHub Link" text:

 | Serial Number | Program Title                    | Description                                                    | Tools Used                 | Repository Link                                                                                    |
 |---------------|---------------------------------|----------------------------------------------------------------|----------------------------|----------------------------------------------------------------------------------------------------|